Aniconism in Christianity: After Iconoclasm

-Figurative monumental sculpture was still avoided in the West until the time of Charlemagne around 800; the Franks had no association of sculpture with cult images and a life-size crucifix (with "corpus") known to have been in the Palatine Chapel, Aachen was probably a pivotal work, opening the way to the free general use of large sculpture.
-This was contemporary with the Byzantine iconoclasm (see below).
+Figurative monumental sculpture was still avoided in the West until the time of Charlemagne around 800; the Franks had no association of sculpture with cult images and a life-size crucifix (with "corpus") known to have been in the Palatine Chapel, Aachen, was probably a pivotal work, opening the way to the free general use of large sculpture.
+This was contemporary with the Byzantine iconoclasm (see above).
 Religious sculpture, especially if large and free-standing, has always been extremely rare in Eastern Christianity.
 The Western church was anxious to distinguish its use of images from idolatry, and set out its theological position in the Carolingian Libri Carolini, in similar but slightly different terms to those set out by the Eastern church after the episode of Iconoclasm.

 In his travels through the Auvergne between 1007 and 1020 the cleric Bernard of Angers was initially disapproving of the large crucifixes with a sculpted three-dimensional corpus, and other religious statues that he saw, but he came to accept them.
 The Gero Cross, the earliest life-size crucifix image to survive, probably dates to around 960.